prakhar-ai/Cisco-Webex-Downloader-Bookmarklet/README.md

 ## Usage
 - Visit the Cisco Webex recording page
-- Enter the password and load the video
+- Enter the password and play the video
 - Click on the Bookmarklet
 - Enter the password in the prompt
 - The download will start automatically